 Pre-construction notification: A request submitted by the project proponent to the Corps for confirmation that a particular activity is authorized by nationwide permit.
-The request may be a permit application, letter, or similar Pre-construction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
-A pre-construction notification may be voluntarily submitted in cases where preconstruction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.
+The request may be a permit application, letter, or similar document that includes information about the proposed work and its anticipated environmental effects.
+Preconstruction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
+A pre-construction notification may be voluntarily submitted in cases where pre-construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.

 Preservation: The removal of a threat to, or preventing the decline of, aquatic resources by an action in or near those aquatic resources.
-This term includes activities commonly associated with the protection and maintenance of aquatic resources through the implementation of appropriate legal and physical physical characteristics such as a clear, result in a gain of aquatic resource area or functions.
+This term includes activities commonly associated with the protection and maintenance of aquatic resources through the implementation of appropriate legal and physical mechanisms.
+Preservation does not result in a gain of aquatic resource area or functions.

 Re-establishment: The manipulation of the physical, chemical, or biological characteristics of a site with the goal of returning natural/historic functions to a former aquatic resource.
-Reestablishment results in rebuilding a former aquatic resource and results in a gain in aquatic resource area and functions.
+Re-establishment results in rebuilding a former aquatic resource and results in a gain in aquatic resource area and functions.